droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./contrib/devtools** - Specific tools for devs working on the Core repo.

-./contrib/devtools/check-doc.py - Checks if all command line args are documented. *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7280)*.
+./contrib/devtools/check-doc.py - Checks if all command line args are documented. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7280).

 ./contrib/devtools/clang-format.py - Sets the rules for *clang-format*, a program that formats C/C++/ObjC code. [*Added in 0.12*.](https://github.com/bitcoin/bitcoin/pull/6790)

 ./contrib/devtools/clang-format-diff.py - [Formats unified Git diffs according to ./src/.clang-format](http://clang.llvm.org/docs/ClangFormat.html).
 [Taken from the upstream LLVM repo](https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/clang-format-diff.py). [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7304).

 ./contrib/devtools/fix-copyright-headers.py - Script that does a mass copyright year update.

+./contrib/devtools/gen-manpages.sh - A script that's used to generate man pages (located at ./doc/man). [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8608)

 ./contrib/devtools/github-merge.sh - [Used to merge PRs securely and to sign the merge commits.](https://github.com/bitcoin/bitcoin/pull/3302) Used only by those with commit access to the Core repo.